ixofoundation/genesis/ixo-5/upgrades/v8-Alpha/guide.md

 First ensure you have golang v1.22.11 installed.

-Build the binary and place it under the upgrade folder.
-To cover the casing discrepancy, create the binary under a lowercase `alpha` directory and add a capitalised `Alpha` symlink so Cosmovisor resolves either form:
+Build the binary and place it under the **lowercase `alpha`** upgrade folder (if you run an older Cosmovisor, see the casing note above):

 ```sh
 mkdir -p ~/.ixod/cosmovisor/upgrades/alpha/bin